vinicius-baldo/hypotesis/README.md

 2 - The decision was made to consider if a username is sent on a transaction, the system should try to recover that user and if does not exists, create a new one with that information

-3 - While it was not specicied on the document, I decided to not allow a transaction from a user to itself
+3 - While it was not specified on the document, I decided to not allow a transaction from a user to itself